 The eighteen year-old Angeline raises money with a session of naked pictures and leaves her alcoholic and dysfunctional parents fleeing to San Francisco with her friend Andrew.
 They rent a room in the apartment of the gay Paco and Angeline finds a job in a strip club and Andrew in a bookstore.
 Soon Angeline has a love affair with the drug-addicted lawyer Frances and joins the adult industry making porn.
-Meanwhile the lesbian director Margaret becomes obsessed on her.
+Meanwhile the lesbian director Margaret becomes obsessed with her.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil